-Autonomous sanctions are measures not involving the use of armed force which the Australian Government imposes as a matter of foreign policy- as opposed to an international obligation under a United Nations Security Council decision-in response to situations of international concern.
-Such situations include violence and the use of armed force against civilians in Libya, and the systemic violation of human rights by the former Qadhafi regime.
+Autonomous sanctions are measures not involving the use of armed force which a government imposes as a matter of foreign policy-as opposed to an international obligation under a United Nations Security Council decision-in response to situations of international concern.
+Such situations include the grave repression of the human rights or democratic freedoms of a population by a government.

-The Autonomous Sanctions Regulations 2011 (the Regulations) provide for, amongst other things, the proscription of persons or entities for autonomous sanctions.
-The Regulations enable the Minister for Foreign Affairs (the Minister) to designate a person or entity for targeted financial sanctions and/or declare a person for the purposes of a travel ban, if they satisfy a range of criteria, as set out in regulation 6.
+The Autonomous Sanctions Regulations 2011 (the Regulations) make provision for, amongst other things, the proscription of persons or entities for autonomous sanctions.
+Regulation 6 of the Regulations enables the Minister for Foreign Affairs (the Minister) to designate a person or entity for targeted financial sanctions and/or declare a person for the purposes of a travel ban, if the Minister is satisfied that they meet one of the criteria, as set out in item 6 of the table at subregulation 6(1).